 - Temperature Controlled Kettle or Thermometer

 - 2-Teaspoons Of Oolong Tea For Every 8-Ounces Of Water

 Step Two: Brew The Tea

 Using a temperature-controlled tea kettle, bring the temperature of the water up to between 200 and 205-degrees Fahrenheit.
-If you don’t own a tea kettle, then bring the water to a boil in a pot and use the thermometer to make sure the temperature is in that range.
+If you don’t own a tea kettle, then bring the water to desired temperature in a pot using a thermometer.
 If neither a temp-controlled tea kettle or a thermometer is available, then bring the water to a boil in a pot and then take it off the heat for 2-minutes.
 In that amount of time, the temperature of the water should have dropped to the 200-degree Fahrenheit range.

-Once the water is the right temperature, you can add your 2-teaspoons of loose Oolong tea to a tea infuser and place it in the water.
-For proper saturation, ensure that the tea leaves steep for approximately 2-minutes and 30-seconds to 3 minutes and 30-seconds, according to the strength desired.
+Add your 2-teaspoons of loose Oolong tea to a tea infuser and place it in the water.
+For proper saturation, ensure that the tea leaves steep for approximately 2.5-3.5 minutes.
 You can then remove the leaves and enjoy your hot tea.